 I’m having trouble figuring out how many credit cards I’ve opened in the past 2 years.
 I want to know so I can apply for a Chase card soon.
-Does the “5/24 rule” count cards that were canceled?
+Does the “5/24” rule include cards that were canceled?

-To see how many credit cards you’ve opened, I recommend using Credit Karma.
+To see how many credit cards you’ve opened, I recommend using myBankrate.
 It’s free and easy!

 How to Check Your Chase 5/24 Status

-You need a Credit Karma account to use the site.
-It’s free to create an account and only takes ~2 minutes!
+You need a myBankrate account to use the site.
+It’s free to create and only takes ~2 minutes!
 During sign-up, they’ll ask you a few questions to confirm your identity.

-Credit Karma uses information from your Equifax and TransUnion credit reports.
-But it doesn’t matter which credit bureau they use because new personal credit cards show up on all 3 credit bureaus.
+The myBankrate site uses information from your TransUnion credit report.
+But it doesn’t matter which credit bureau they use because new personal credit cards will show up on reports from all 3 credit bureaus (Equifax, Experian, and TransUnion).

 Step 3.
 Count the Number of Open Card Accounts

-Keep in mind, if you’ve opened a card in the last ~30 days, it may NOT show up on your Credit Karma report.
-And team members Harlan and Keith noticed certain small business cards (like AMEX, Citi, and Chase cards) did NOT show up in their CreditKarma reports!
+Keep in mind, if you’ve opened a card in the last ~30 days, it may NOT show up on your credit report.

 If you have NOT canceled any cards in the past 24 months, you’re all done.
 But if you have, you’ll want to follow the next step to make sure you’re counting all of the cards you recently opened.